Board of Alderman issue mask mandate for city employees - The Oxford Eagle

 Tannehill said non-city-employee individuals, businesses and school districts can decide for themselves, but she encourages the community to work together and to wear masks and get vaccinated.

-“I think it’s individual businesses’ choices on to require masks or not to require masks.
+“I think it’s individual businesses’ choices on whether to require masks or not to require masks.
 I know my business will require them,” said Alderman Jason Bailey.
 “I would encourage if you’re not vaccinated, to go get vaccinated.”

 Oxford City Emergency Manager Jimmy Allgood reported that one of the local clinics in Oxford agreed to do a one-day pop-up site next week.
 The time and date is to be announced.